Intervention in the Neville-Percy feud

 Hostility was open and regular.
 Lord Egremont was recruiting and distributing Livery in May of 1453, an act usually only done in war.
 He then ignored royal summonses.

-The Neville’s attacked Topcliffe, a Percy base, because of this.
+The Neville’s marched on Topcliffe, a Percy base, because of this.
 July saw clashes at Sandholme, Halton and Swinden.
 In August 1453, a servant of the Earl of Salisbury had been kidnapped and imprisoned by the Percy’s.

 Intervention in the Neville-Percy feud